ScooloV/bbpedia/docs/core_rules.md

-When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifierr to the dice roll if you declared the player would perform a Block or Blitz action (or a Special action granted by a Skill or Trait that can be performed instead of a Block action):
+When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifier to the dice roll if you declared the player would perform a Block or Blitz action (or a Special action granted by a Skill or Trait that can be performed instead of a Block action):

-« On a roll of 1-3, this player rages incoherently at
+* On a roll of 1-3, this player rages incoherently at

 others but achieves little else.
 Their activation ends immediately.

-« On a roll of 4+, this player continues their activation as
+* On a roll of 4+, this player continues their activation as

 normal and completes their declared action.